 Be able to articulate your goals and objectives to an employer and confidently explain why you are qualified for and want their specific job.”
 It makes good sense to be strategic and have back-up plans.
 Develop a clear Plan A, a Plan B and even a Plan C. This way you approach your job search in an open-minded, realistic, and prepared fashion.
 For back-up plans, consider:

 - Are you willing to lower your salary expectations for a job (for example, in order to gain greater experience)?

-- Are you willing to work in a non-profit, a government, an educational or a high tech environment when you imagined working someplace else?
+- Are you willing to work in a nonprofit, a government agency, or an educational or high tech environment when you had imagined working someplace else?

 Successful job seekers are creative job seekers.
 Sending out a resume and waiting for a response is not an effective approach.
 Use a combination of job-hunting strategies for best results.

-- Internet — Although the internet is a powerful job-hunting tool, it shouldn't be your only job search resource.
-Thousands of job seekers reply to advertisements posted online.
-Use the internet actively and creatively.
+- Internet — Although the internet is a powerful job-hunting tool, it shouldn't be your only job search resource since thousands of job seekers reply to advertisements posted online.

-- Job Search Web Sites/Newspapers — These provide a good overview of the visible job market, its activity, and current trends.
+- Job search web sites — These provide a good overview of the visible job market, its activity, and current trends.

-- Temporary Employment Agencies — These are a good strategy to use if you want to get your foot in the door of a specific organization or industry or if you are interested in trying out a particular career position.
-It also works as a strategy to get started in the world of work by gaining some professional experience while you continue a targeted job hunt and works well as a viable option in a slow economy.
+- Temporary employment agencies — These are a good strategy to use if you want to get your foot in the door of a specific organization or industry or if you are interested in trying out a particular career position.
+It can also help you gain some professional experience while you continue a targeted job hunt and can work well as a viable option in a slow economy.

-- Direct Employer Contact — If you know the type of organization you are interested in, a direct approach may be effective.
+- Direct employer contact — If you know the type of organization you are interested in, a direct approach may be effective.
 Persistence is the key when using this strategy.
 Ask questions such as, “How can I find out about future job openings with your company?” or “Where do you post your job listings?”
 This strategy involves being proactive, diligent and resourceful but not pushy or annoying.
 Also, you can often sign up to receive job alerts on the Careers or Employment section of your target employer’s website (and if not, check for a LinkedIn company presence, which will allow you to do this through LinkedIn).

-- Network — Establishing and using your personal network is the most successful job hunting strategy for tapping into the hidden job market.
-In this situation, your most helpful network contacts will be those who can provide you with relevant career information, has the power to hire you, or can introduce or refer you to another contact.
+- Network — Establishing and reaching out to your personal network is the most successful job hunting strategy for tapping into the hidden job market.
+In this situation, your most helpful network contacts will be those who can provide you with relevant career information, have the power to hire you, or can introduce or refer you to another contact.

-- Online Social Networking — There are a number of networking web sites where you can make great professional contacts including LinkedIn and Facebook.
-You can also use discussion groups such as blogs, listservs, newsgroups, and chat rooms to network on the internet, make contacts, and find about job postings.
+- Online social networking — There are a number of networking websites where you can make great professional contacts including LinkedIn, Twitter, and Facebook.
+You can also use discussion opportunities such as blogs, listservs, and forums to network on the internet, make contacts, and find out about job postings.